jakubfiala/atrament/README.md

 ### Stroke recording

-Fires at the same time as `strokeend` and contains data necessary for reconstructing the stroke.
+`strokerecorded` fires at the same time as `strokeend` and contains data necessary for reconstructing the stroke.
+`pointdrawn` fires during stroke recording every time the `draw` method is called.
+It contains the same data as `strokerecorded`.

 ```js
 sketchpad.addEventListener('strokerecorded', ({ stroke }) =>